 When asked about the project and its final home in Los Angeles, MAD founder and principal partner Ma Yansong said:

 "An open city with an inclusive culture, especially innovative buildings, is very important.
 It is a pleasure to work with the American filmmaker and legend George Lucas on creating a world-class landmark for Los Angeles.
-We hope that the joint efforts will continue to make Los Angeles the most creative metropolises in the world."
+We hope that the joint efforts will continue to make Los Angeles one of the most creative metropolises in the world."

 The museum is located in Los Angeles' Exposition Park, and stands as a gateway to the park.
 It appears as if a futuristic spaceship, with a mysterious and surrealistic attitude, has "landed" on the site's natural environment.
 People from all walks of life are welcome to feel and appreciate this cultural paradise.
 The interior of the building has been designed as a huge bright and open cave.
 Skylights allow sunlight to flood the interior space, and guide visitors through the museum's various programs.
 The first floor and roof of the building are expansive public areas that can be enjoyed by everyone.
 People can exercise here, relax, talk to the surrounding natural environment, and directly experience nature in the urban environment.